Nonabelian basechange theorems & \'etale homotopy theory: Application:

 \begin{lemma} Let $ V $ be an absolutely integrally closed valuation ring of finite rank $ n $.
 Then there is a natural equivalence of \topoi

 Moreover, this equivalence restricts to an equivalence

 \end{lemma}

 \begin{proof} Since the natural geometric morphism $ \fromto{\Spec(V)_{\et}}{\Spec(V)_{\zar}} $ is an equivalence, it suffices to prove the claim for Zariski \topoi.
-This claim now follows from the fact that the Zariski topological space of $ \Spec(V) $ is isomorphic to the poset $ \{0 < \cdots < n\} $ equipped with the Alexandroff topology (see \cite[8.1.1]{exodromy}). \end{proof}
+The claim now follows from the fact that the Zariski topological space of $ \Spec(V) $ is isomorphic to the poset $ \{0 < \cdots < n\} $ equipped with the Alexandroff topology and \Cref{rec:sheaves_on_finite_posets}. \end{proof}

 \begin{corollary} The functor $ (-)_{\et}^{\cons} \colon \Schqcqsop_{S} \to \Catinfty $ satisfies \aicvexcision. \end{corollary}